yousefhou/Sitech-Internship/Week  2-4/DockerCourse/DockerNote.md

 container are separated from the underlying host using namespaces

-to create a new network namespace on linux host run > ip netns add red
-                                                      ip netns add blue
-to list network namespaces run > ip netns

-to list interface on my host run>   ip link

-run > ip netns exec red ip link to orignal ip link run >ip -n red link to connect two namespaces its like useing vitual cable (pipe) to connect two namespaces run > ip link add veth-red type veth peer name veth-blue and then attach the interface to the namespace using this comman > ip link set veth-red netns red ip link set veth-blue netns blue

-and to assign ip to them run > ip -n red addr add 192.168.15.1 dev veth-red ip -n blue addr add 192.168.15.2 dev veth-blue .
-`to they can reach other run > ip -n red link set veth-red up ip -n blue link set veth-blue up

-if you have more than two use these comman > photo in screenshots commited name is "more than two vitual cable "

-Which command is used to see the IP address and other network settings assigned to a container with id 33373b1ccc3f that uses the wordpress image?
-Docker inspect 33373b1ccc3f

-Which command is used to disconnect the my-net network from the redis container? docker network disconnect my-net redis

-Which of the following commands would create a user-defined bridge network called dev-net? docker network create --driver bridge dev-net

-What is the default network driver used on a container if you haven’t specified one? bridge

-What is the command to list all available networks? docker network ls

-What is the command to connect a running container with name myapp to the existing bridge network dev-net? docker network connect dev-net myapp

-Which command is used to see the details of the subnet and gateway of network id ce982a9edf65? docker network inspect ce982a9edf65

-What is the command to remove all unused networks from the Docker host? docker network prune

-If you use the … network mode for a container, that container’s network stack is not isolated from the Docker host (the container shares the host’s networking namespace), and the container does not get its own IP-address allocated.
-Host

-What is the command to delete the network named connector? docker network rn connector

-Which command is used to remove the my-vol volume? docker volume remove my-vol

-You can remove a vol1 which is in use by a container using the command docker volume rm --force vol1. false

-By default, all files inside an image are in a writable layer. false

-What is the command to get details of the volume my-vol such as the driver, mountpoint, volumename, …etc? docker volume inspect my-vol

-Which option is used to mount a volume ?
--mount

-By default, all files created inside a container are stored on a writable container layer. true

-Which among the below is a correct command to start a webapp container with the volume vol2, mounted to the destination directory /app?

-.

-What is the command to create a volume with the name my-vol? docker volume create my-vol

-What is the command to remove unused volumes? docker volume prune

-Volumes are the preferred mechanism for persisting data generated by and used by Docker containers. true

-What is the command to list volumes? docker volume ls

-The volumes are mounted as “readonly” by default inside the container if no options are specified. false

-Volumes are the preferred mechanism for persisting data generated by and used by Docker containers. true

-Which option is used to mount a volume ?
--mount

--------------------docker image managment-----------------
-where the images stored and how do we get them ? iamges stored in a central image repository known as image registry .  >docker hub you can  create public and private images on docker hub . you can create your own images and push it to docker hub  and even make the private .

-docker trusted registry service:- official images verified images users images

-when you pull image that doesn't mean to create a container from it .

-why i need to create my own images ?? becuse mabye you cant find a service that you want or you and your tam decided the app you developing will be dockerized  fro shipping and deployment .

-A build’s context is the set of files located in the specified PATH or URL, Which kind of resources can the URL parameter refer to ? git repo

-What is a recommended approach for installing packages and libraries while building an image? update and install commands in the same instraction.

-What is the file used to exclude temporary files such as log files or builds from the context during a build?
-.dockerignor

-Whenever a build is initiated by running the Docker build command, the files under the build context are transferred to the Docker daemon, at a temporary directory under the docker’s filesystem.
-Which directory are these files stored in? var/lib/docker/tmp

-If the build fails at a particular stage, it repurposes the previous layers from the cache and does not really rebuild them. true

-If you do not specify a tag name, you can’t build the image. false

-Which option can be used to disable the cache while building a docker image?
---no-cache

-Build an image using a context build under path /tmp/docker and name it webapp. docker build /tmp/docker -t webapp

- forces the build to install a particular version of package regardless of what’s in the cache.
-This technique can also reduce failures due to unanticipated changes in required packages. version pinning

-What is a best practice while installing multiple packages as part of the install instruction?
+# to create a new network namespace on linux host run:
+> ip netns add red
+> ip netns add blue
+# to list network namespaces run :
+> ip netns

+# to list interface on my host run :
+> ip link

+>ip netns exec red ip link
+# to orignal ip link run :
+>ip -n red link
+*to connect two namespaces its like useing vitual cable (pipe)
+# to connect two namespaces run
+> ip link add veth-red type veth peer name veth-blue
+# and then attach the interface to the namespace using this command:
+> ip link set veth-red netns red

+>ip link set veth-blue netns blue

+# and to assign ip to them run :
+> ip -n red addr add 192.168.15.1 dev veth-red

+>ip -n blue addr add 192.168.15.2 dev veth-blue .
+# `to they can reach other run :
+> ip -n red link set veth-red up

+>ip -n blue link set veth-blue up

+*if you have more than two use these comman > photo in screenshots commited name is "more than two vitual cable "

+Q:Which command is used to see the IP address and other network settings assigned to a container with id 33373b1ccc3f that uses the wordpress image?

+>Docker inspect 33373b1ccc3f

+Q:Which command is used to disconnect the my-net network from the redis container?

+>docker network disconnect my-net redis

+Q:Which of the following commands would create a user-defined bridge network called dev-net?

+>docker network create --driver bridge dev-net

+Q:What is the default network driver used on a container if you haven’t specified one?

+>bridge

+Q:What is the command to list all available networks?

+>docker network ls

+Q:What is the command to connect a running container with name myapp to the existing bridge network dev-net?

+>docker network connect dev-net myapp

+Q:Which command is used to see the details of the subnet and gateway of network id ce982a9edf65?

+>docker network inspect ce982a9edf65

+Q:What is the command to remove all unused networks from the Docker host?

+>docker network prune

+Q:If you use the … network mode for a container, that container’s network stack is not isolated from the Docker host (the container shares the host’s networking namespace), and the container does not get its own IP-address allocated.

+>Host

+Q:What is the command to delete the network named connector?

+>docker network rn connector

+Q:Which command is used to remove the my-vol volume?

+>docker volume remove my-vol

+Q:You can remove a vol1 which is in use by a container using the command docker volume rm --force vol1.

+>false

+Q:By default, all files inside an image are in a writable layer.

+>false

+Q:What is the command to get details of the volume my-vol such as the driver, mountpoint, volumename, …etc?

+>docker volume inspect my-vol

+Q:Which option is used to mount a volume ?

+>mount

+Q:By default, all files created inside a container are stored on a writable container layer.

+>true
+Q:What is the command to create a volume with the name my-vol?

+>docker volume create my-vol

+Q:What is the command to remove unused volumes?

+>docker volume prune

+Q:Volumes are the preferred mechanism for persisting data generated by and used by Docker containers.

+>true

+Q:What is the command to list volumes?

+>docker volume ls

+Q:The volumes are mounted as “readonly” by default inside the container if no options are specified.

+>false

+Q:Volumes are the preferred mechanism for persisting data generated by and used by Docker containers.

+>true

+Q:Which option is used to mount a volume ?

+>mount

+# docker image managment:-
+where the images stored and how do we get them ?

+images stored in a central image repository known as image registry (docker hub )

+you can  create public and private images on docker hub .

+you can create your own images and push it to docker hub  and even make the private .

+# docker trusted registry service:-
+>official images

+>verified images

+>users images

+*when you pull image that doesn't mean to create a container from it .

+# why i need to create my own images ??
+becuse mabye you cant find a service that you want or you and your tam decided the app you developing will be dockerized  fro shipping and deployment .

+# A build’s context is the set of files located in the specified PATH or URL, Which kind of resources can the URL parameter refer to ?
+>git repo

+# What is a recommended approach for installing packages and libraries while building an image?
+>update and install commands in the same instraction.

+# What is the file used to exclude temporary files such as log files or builds from the context during a build?
+>.dockerignor

+# Whenever a build is initiated by running the Docker build command, the files under the build context are transferred to the Docker daemon, at a temporary directory under the docker’s filesystem.
+Which directory are these files stored in?
+>var/lib/docker/tmp

+# If the build fails at a particular stage, it repurposes the previous layers from the cache and does not really rebuild them.
+>true

+# If you do not specify a tag name, you can’t build the image.
+>false

+# Which option can be used to disable the cache while building a docker image?
+>--no-cache

+# Build an image using a context build under path /tmp/docker and name it webapp.
+>docker build /tmp/docker -t webapp

+# forces the build to install a particular version of package regardless of what’s in the cache.
+This technique can also reduce failures due to unanticipated changes in required packages.
+>version pinning